230Daniel/Utili/src/Frontend/src/documents/privacy.md

 Sensitive Discord Information is used autonomously by the Bot to provide our features to applicable Discord guilds.

+IP Address Information is used to improve the user experience by selecting a suitable default currency on pages related to payments.

 ## Sharing your Sensitive Information

 Your Account Information is shared with our billing partner Stripe so that they can power our payments and subscriptions.
 You can read more about how Stripe uses your Account Information here: https://stripe.com/privacy.

+Your IP Address Information is shared with ipinfo.io, a service which queries a database to determine the approximate location of a given IP address.
+Find their privacy policy here: https://ipinfo.io/privacy-policy.
+For further information about what can be determined from an IP address, see this article by ipinfo.io: https://ipinfo.io/ip-address-information.

 We may also share your Sensitive Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.